Whatsapp +642902026334

 Accommodation: The Famous Farm, Nuwakot.

-We head back down the main road, following the Trisuli river on to the highway link to Kathmandu.
-Another scenic drive takes us into the village of Bandipur (4 hours approx.) – with its eagle’s nest location, its provincial architecture, it’s interesting walks, and a warm welcome at The Old Inn.
+Drive back down the hill to follow the Trisuli river along the valley.
+Another scenic drive takes us into the village of Bandipur (4 hours approx.), perched high on a hill, it has wonderful provincial architecture.
+A warm welcome awaits you at The Old Inn.

-Simply enjoy the laneways and village paths of this enchanting small town.
+Simply enjoy the interesting laneways and village paths of this enchanting small town, a popular spot for Nepalese tourists, who come here to dress up in hired traditional costumes and have photoshoots!
 Find a quiet place to sit in the central, traffic-free bazaar, sip tea, nibble snacks, and be a part of village life as children, watched by parents, race each other and play in the village square near sunset.
-Take an afternoon stroll around the Bandipur environs as the village comes to life and to observe the typical laidback lifestyle of the village.
+Afternoon stroll around the Bandipur environs as the village life comes to fore where you will witness the typical laid back lifestyle of the village.

-Today we trek for about 3-4 hours through stretches of forest and small settlements to a tranquil village located on top of the hill mirroring the authenticity of a prominent indigenous community of 'Gurung'.
-We will have an interesting afternoon interacting with the people that live in this region.
-(This is a medium level hike, taking our time, walking with guides at your own pace).
+This morning we set off on a trek of about 3-4 hours through stretches of forests, farmland and small settlements to a tranquil village located on top of a hill.
+(Venicle assistance optional for those who can’t make the hike).
+We have an interesting afternoon stroll to a Gurung village to interact with the people that live in this region.

-You will love tonight’s accommodation.
-Sitting isolated on a hilltop, with scattered pockets of small settlements, towering Himalayas on the horizon, and a verdant rolling chain of hills ahead, The Mountain Lodge is an ideal setting to detach from the modern world and simply indulge in all things nature.
+Sitting isolated on a hilltop with pockets of small settlements scattered around, Himalayas on the horizon, and verdant rolling chains of hills ahead, The Mountain Lodge is an ideal setting to detach from the world and stare at the view.

 Accommodation: The Mountain Lodge